kni-labs/postcss-pxv/README.md

 ## 📉 Smaller CSS, fewer bytes

-In version 1, each use of `pxv` generated a full `clamp()` expression inline, which could significantly bloat CSS files in larger projects.
-Version 2 optimizes this by referencing a shared `--pxvUnit` variable, drastically reducing repetition and file size.
-This change can lead to up to a ~75% reduction in CSS size for projects with many `pxv` values.
+Previously, every use of `pxv` generated a full `clamp()` expression inline, leading to significant repetition and larger CSS files.
+The improved approach now references a shared `--pxvUnit` variable, drastically reducing repetition and file size—often by up to ~75% for projects with many `pxv` values.

-### Before (v1 output):
+### Before:

 ```css
 h1 {